 Take a seat on the long wooden benches on deck for an al fresco buffet meal of tasty local shrimps served with bread and mayonnaise, accompanied by funky live jazz along the way.

-It’s a great way to see Oslo from the water and admire the nearby islands with their picturesque summer homes.
+This is probably our favourite fun boat trip and is a great way to see Oslo from the water and admire the nearby islands with their picturesque summer homes.

 Island hopping on local ferries